Kalianey/zodiacpress/readme.txt

 == Changelog ==

+= 1.3 =
+* New - Option to use the Sidereal zodiac.
+Choose from 4 sidereal methods - Hindu/Lahiri, Fagan/Bradley, Raman, or Krishnamurti.
+* New - You can now set the house system to be used in the shortcode.
+12 house systems are included.
+* New - The report header will now show which zodiac is used, whether Tropical or Sidereal.
+* New - The report header will now show Universal Time in addition to the local time formats.
+* New - If birth time is unknown, check for ingress on that day.
+Let the person know that the planet changed signs on that day, and from which sign to which it changed.
+* New - Add filter to omit name field on form.
+* New - Allow Start Over link to be removed with a filter.
+* New - Added a Feedback link in the ZP admin.
+* New - New ZP_Ephemeris class to query the Swiss Ephemeris to seperate this from the ZP_Chart class.
+The ZP_Chart::query_ephemeris method is deprecated.
+Use the new ZP_Ephemeris instead
+* Fix - the Birth City field was broken and/or missing many cities because urlencode() was breaking the autocomplete cities list.
+* Tweak - Update Lilith's label to Black Moon Lilith.
+* Tweak - Simplified form no longer shows coordinates.
+* Tweak - Force the PHP mktime() function to use UTC when creating the unix timestamp for the chart since mktime() uses whatever zone its server wants.
+This is to prevent giving bad times in case some server is not using UTC.

 = 1.2 =
 * New - Added granular control over orbs.
 Custom orbs can now be set per each type of aspect and per each planet.
 * Fix - Birth report was not working on https/SSL/encrypted pages.
 The free Geonames webservices only serves over http.
 The call to Geonames is now made from the server side, rather than in the browser, to support https/SSL.